L4 / IC3 · 3–6 years

 5 rounds4–6 weeks9 sample questions$160–195k base

-Site Reliability Engineer interviews lean systems-heavy, with less algorithmic coding than pure SWE and more focus on debugging, observability, and production operations.
+If you're prepping for an SRE loop, expect it systems-heavy, less algorithmic coding than pure SWE and more focus on debugging, observability, and production operations.
 The bar is whether you can keep a complex distributed system running, not just whether you can build one.

 A typical L4 SRE loop is: recruiter screen, a coding round (often combining algorithms with systems / scripting), a live debugging round, a system-design round centred on reliability (multi-region, observability, failure modes), and behavioural with hiring manager.
 FAANG SRE loops typically run 5–7 rounds and stay close to the SWE coding bar; smaller companies compress to 3–4 rounds with more open-ended discussion.